kubczakn/Calculator/README.md

 # Calculator
-Calculator program written in Java.
+Calculator program using Swing for Java.